-The final year should be a capstone experience in the lab.
+The final year should be your capstone experience in the lab.
 You are working on a thesis or other independent or team project that you can submit to the Midwest Political Science Association in Chicago in April.
 Especially sophisticated projects may be suitable to submit as co-authored publications with Prof. Settle.
-You also take on a leadership role in the lab to help mentor younger students, or you may be working as a Methods Fellow in the SSMRC.
+You also take on a leadership role in the lab to help mentor younger students, or you may be working at the SSMRC.
 Finally, you could also be completing an internship that puts your data analysis skills to use.